Wayfear/BrainNetworkTransformer/readme.md

 python -m source --multirun datasz=100p model=bnt,fbnetgen,brainnetcnn,transformer dataset=ABIDE,ABCD repeat_time=5 preprocess=mixup
 ```

 - **datasz**, default=(10p, 20p, 30p, 40p, 50p, 60p, 70p, 80p, 90p, 100p).
 How much data to use for training.
 The value is a percentage of the total number of samples in the dataset.
-For example, 10p means 10% of the total number of samples in the dataset.
+For example, 10p means 10% of the total number of samples in the training set.

 - **model**, default=(bnt,fbnetgen,brainnetcnn,transformer).
 Which model to use.
 The value is a list of model names.
 For example, bnt means Brain Network Transformer, fbnetgen means FBNetGen, brainnetcnn means BrainNetCNN, transformer means VanillaTF.